-This Information Circular and the accompanying Notice of Meeting (the "Notice of Meeting") and form of voting proxy are being mailed by the management of Pason Systems Inc. (the "Corporation" or "Pason") in connection with the Annual General Meeting (the "Meeting") of holders ("Shareholders") of common Shares of Pason (the "Shares") to be held on the date and time and at the location noted above.
+The management of Pason Systems Inc. ("Pason" or the "Corporation") is providing this management information circular (the "Information Circular") and related proxy materials to holders ("Shareholders") of common shares (the "Shares") of Pason in connection with the Annual General Meeting (the "Meeting") of Shareholders to be held on the date and time and at the location noted above.